 \section{Abstract}

-1-identification is a fundamental multi-armed bandit formulation on pure exploration.
-An agent aims to determine whether there exists a qualified arm whose mean reward is not less than a known threshold $\mu_0$, or to output \textsf{None} if it believes such an arm does not exist.
-The agent needs to guarantee its output is correct with probability at least $1-\delta$, while making expected total pulling times $\mathbb{E}\tau$ as small as possible.
-We work on 1-identification with two main contributions.
-(1) We utilize an optimization formulation to derive a new lower bound of $\mathbb{E}\tau$, when there is at least one qualified arm.
-(2) We design a new algorithm, deriving tight upper bounds whose gap to lower bounds are up to a polynomial of logarithm factor across all problem instance.
-Our result complements the analysis of $\mathbb{E}\tau$ when there are multiple qualified arms, which is an open problem left by history literature.
+The 1-identification problem is a fundamental pure-exploration problem in multi-armed bandits.
+An agent aims to determine whether there exists an arm whose mean reward exceeds a known threshold $\mu_0$, or to output \textsf{None} otherwise.
+The agent must guarantee correctness with probability at least $1-\delta$, while minimizing the expected number of arm pulls $\mathbb{E}[\tau]$.
+We study the 1-identification problem and make two main contributions.
+First, for instances with at least one qualified arm, we derive a new lower bound on $\mathbb{E}[\tau]$ via a novel optimization formulation.
+Second, we propose a new algorithm and establish upper bounds that match the lower bounds up to polynomial logarithmic factors uniformly over all instances.
+Our result complements the analysis of $\mathbb{E}\tau$ when there are multiple qualified arms, which is an open problem in the literature.